-- The #1 Android Repair software in the world
+- The #1 Android Repair software in the world.

-Note: Make sure you’ve backed up your Samsung S7 device before you proceed since this process can result in you losing your personal data.
+Note: Make sure you’ve backed up your Samsung S7 device before you proceed since this process can result in you losing your data.

 Step #2 Connect your device using the official Android cable and select the ‘Android Repair’ option.

 You’ll then need to input the device information to confirm you’re repairing the right firmware for your device.
-Type the ‘000000’ key on the next page to confirm the repair process.

-Step #3 Follow the onscreen instructions on how to put your phone in Download mode which will make it compatible with the incoming repairs.
+Step #3 Follow the onscreen instructions on how to put your phone in Download mode, which will make it compatible with the incoming repairs.
 There are methods for devices both with and without home buttons.

 Step #4 The software will then begin downloading the firmware.
-After downloading, it will install itself and repair your device, notifying when you’ll be able to use it again!
+After downloading, it will install itself and repair your device, notifying you when you’ll be able to use it again!

-Part 2: Force restart Samsung Galaxy S7.
+Part 2: Force restart Samsung Galaxy S7

 To force restart Galaxy S7:

-This method is helpful because it refreshes your Samsung Galaxy S7, closes all background operations and fixes whatever might be causing the error.
+This method is helpful because it refreshes your Samsung Galaxy S7, closes all background operations, and fixes whatever might be causing the error.
 It is similar to removing the S7 battery and reinserting it.